CallumBeaney/program-ideas/README.md

 <img src="./1.png" style="width: 480px">

 - **GODE CODE** programming language.
 Python but middle english.
 Allows for multiple spellings just like the historical lexicography.

+- **府県 発音 guesser** building on [this](https://www.sporcle.com/games/JDGM/japan-prefecture-kanjihiragana-reading-clickable) project by Jim Miles with the extension I suggested in DMs: "split the screen up into X number of segments based on the number of kanji each place name has, and then lob the full set of on/kunyomi for each kanji's respective sections"

 - **Have A Word With Yourself** -- webapp that one would send to somebody being a fool on social that opens their front camera, shows them their own face, and puts up a text popup saying "have a word with yourself" (Andrew Maxwell on 810cats S14E8)

-- **LIU BO**  --  ancient chess game.
+- **LIU BO  六博**  --  ancient chess game.
 Reconstruct speculatively or wait till [This Research](https://www.zhihu.com/question/47845602) comes back.

 - **RE: PEOPLE** -- "Make this into a Slack plugin which checks your DMs and allows to do the same using Slack UI/commands.
 Now that would be a banger.
 Add Google Calendar integration and you have a product"